Principle Structures: Building Mental Frameworks

 2. Group by theme – E.g., in mechanics: translational motion, rotational motion, energy, momentum.

 3. Add conditions and key formulas – These make recall more effective than just listing names.
+Use elaborative encoding to deeply understand when each principle applies.

 4. Arrange hierarchically – Place the most general principles at the top, specialized forms below.